-CSW 5901 Portfolio Assessment
+CSW 5903 Portfolio Assessment of Prior Learning

 The course is designed to assist adult learners in assessing their experiential background and preparing a portfolio demonstrating their collegiate level knowledge.
-(Fa/Sp/Sum)
+Credit (CR) or No Credit (NC) will be earned.
+(All terms)

-EDUCATION
+EDUCATION-CORE